ldmdldm/quantum-chess-public/README.md

 3. **Incomplete information**: Opponents' superposed pieces have uncertain positions
 4. **Multi-dimensional thinking**: Must consider all possible board states simultaneously

-The integration with Core blockchain ensures all quantum states and probabilities are provably fair and cannot be manipulated, creating a truly revolutionary gaming experience.
+The integration with Core blockchain ensures all quantum states and probabilities are provably fair and cannot be manipulated.

-## 🚀 Key Features

-- **⚛️ Quantum Superposition**: Pieces can exist in multiple positions simultaneously until observed
-- **🔄 Quantum Entanglement**: Link pieces together so actions on one affect the other regardless of board position
-- **💰 On-Chain Staking**: Place bets on games with our native QCT (Quantum Chess Token)
-- **🏆 Blockchain Tournaments**: Compete in decentralized tournaments with transparent scoring
-- **🎭 Quantum Identity**: Each piece has its own NFT identity with unique quantum attributes
-- **🔐 Zero-Knowledge Proofs**: Secure and private gameplay verification
-- **📱 Cross-Platform Play**: Available on Web, iOS and Android with seamless blockchain integration

 ## 🧪 Technical Innovation

-Quantum Chess introduces a paradigm shift in blockchain gaming by:

 1. Implementing quantum algorithms directly in game mechanics
 2. Using smart contracts to enforce quantum rules